optyfr/JRomManager/README.md

 - Apache Commons Codec 1.11
 - Apache Commons IO 2.6
 - Apache Commons Lang3 3.7
+- Apache Commons Compress 1.16
+- StreamEx 0.6.6
+- SevenZipJBinding 9.20-2.00

 _Minimal usage requirements_:
 - 1GB Free Ram (2GB or more with Software Lists and/or MultiCore feature)
 - Any OS with Java 8 runtime
+- (optional) 7zip or p7zip cmdline program if you need 7z format and only if SevenZipJBinding doesn't work on your platform
+- (optional) trrntzip cmdline program if you want to torrentzip your files

 ## Current Features
 - Zip support